TeamXerbutri/teamxerbutri.github.io/README.md

 Go to the terminal.
 Type: "npm run dev"
 It will start up a localhost and serve the files.

+From version 7 onwards you need the API running.
+Go to the teamxerbutri.api project for that.
+In the config.js configure your api host.

 ## Testing preview